-Online reviews are more viral in nature wherein what matters is the overall sentiment shared, which is either positive or negative.
+Online reviews for businesses are more viral in nature wherein what matters is the overall sentiment shared, which is either positive or negative.

-Be it a Google My Business review or a product review on Amazon, it has the power to influence the buying decision of a prospective internet-savvy customer.
-This makes online reviews an integral part of future marketing strategies.
+Be it a Google My Business review or Amazon customer reviews, it has the power to influence the buying decision of a prospective internet-savvy customer.
+This makes online reviews an integral part of future branding strategies.

 The accessibility of online reviews to all internet users via Facebook, Google, and other popular platforms has made it easy to read and write reviews.
 Since these services are available across all platforms, they can access it on the go.

-Since the touchpoint of almost all online searches is Google, the reviews that appear in the search engine matter a lot.
-Google’s latest UI provides a sneak peek into the reviews even before the user can see the first result.
+Since the touchpoint of almost all online searches is Google, the reviews that appear in the search engine matters a lot.
+Google’s updated UI provides a sneak peek into the reviews even before the user can see the first result.